 So you make your piles and hope for the best.
-A stick and a rock makes an axe.
-An axe and a coconut makes a drinkable coconut.
+A stick and a rock make an axe.
+An axe and a coconut make a drinkable coconut.
 Maybe combining a coconut and a crab will create the speedboat you require to escape this survival hell?
 Perhaps lashing together a conch and a potato would create a sort of rudimentary modem you could use to call for help?
 If survival games are supposed to provide a gratifying and challenging degree of realism, they've gone all squiffy with this "use everything on everything" approach to building the things that you need to not die.
 This wasn't how Tom Hanks did it, and as a rule I only do things the way Tom Hanks or any of the characters he has portrayed do things.

 In reality, you're expected to consult the Stranded Deep wiki, an online and external repository of crafting recipes that you can call upon to guide you through the process of survival.
 This, as you could imagine, always feels like cheating.
-You're being given the answers to the game's clueless (in the literal sense of there being no clues) puzzles, but what other choice do you have when that answer is "combine one fuel tank, one carburettor, one engine, one propeller, one stick and one duct tape to create an outboard motor"?
-Relying on alt-tabbing out to a third-party crafting guide is sadly endemic of a survival genre that hasn't yet figured out how to organically teach players how to build, survive and thrive in the barren landscapes they've created.
+You're being given the answers to the game's clueless (in the literal sense of there being no clues) puzzles, but what other choice do you have when that answer is "combine one fuel tank, one carburetor, one engine, one propeller, one stick, and one duct tape to create an outboard motor"?
+Relying on alt-tabbing out to a third-party crafting guide is sadly endemic of a survival genre that hasn't yet figured out how to organically teach players how to build, survive, and thrive in the barren landscapes they've created.

-And if Cast Away could teach the genre anything, it would be to give players the ultimate control over their destiny.
+And if Castaway could teach the genre anything, it would be to give players the ultimate control over their destiny.
 That bit where Tom Hanks goes to retrieve the rope he had at one point intended to use to hang himself, and he shouts at his volleyball friend about it, and it's terribly sad.
-Why not give players the opportunity to meet death on their own terms.
+Why not give players the opportunity to meet death on their own terms?
 Let them walk into the sea.
 Let them embrace the void.
 Let them reject this horrible universe of obtuse item combinations you've trapped them in and instead hurl themselves into one of your procedurally generated volcanoes.